Segre numbers, a generalized King formula, and local intersections: Proof of the generalized King formula (Theorem )

 We shall now see that the coefficients $\beta_j^k$ of the distinguished varieties are, in fact, $\geq 1$, following the proof of Corollary 5.4.19, in \cite{Lazar}.
 The blow-up $\pi_{\J}\colon {\rm Bl}_{\J} X\to X$ of $X$ along $\J$ can be seen as the subvariety of $X\times\P^m_t$ defined by the equations $t_jf_k-t_kf_j=0$, where $0\leq j<k\leq m$.
 Moreover, the line bundle associated with the exceptional divisor is the pullback of $\Ok_{\P^m_t}(-1)$ from $\P^m$ to ${\rm Bl}_{\J} X$, so $\omega_t=dd^c\log|t|^2$ represents minus its first Chern class.
 This form is strictly positive on the fibers of $\pi_\J$, and since the normalization $X^+\to {\rm Bl}_\J X$ is a finite map, the pullback $\omega$ of $\omega_t$ to $X^+$ remains strictly positive on the fibers of $\nu\colon X^+\to X$ as well.
 Let $E_j$ be one of the irreducible component of the exceptional divisor of $\nu$.
 We conclude that $\nu_*([E_j]\w\omega^{k-1})$ is a positive integer times $[Z_j^k]$, where $Z_j^k:=\nu(E_j)$.
 On the other hand, this current is unaffected if we replace $\omega$ by $\omega_f$ since these two forms are first Chern forms of the same line bundle.
 It follows that $\beta_j^k\geq 1$.

-We saw in (the beginning of) Section \ref{sectionsegre} that $\ell_x(M_k^f)$ is equal to the $k$:th Segre number of $\J$ at $x$.
+We saw in the discussion after Theorem ~\ref{meanvaluethmlelong} that $\ell_x(M_k^f)$ is equal to the $k$:th Segre number of $\J$ at $x$.
 Next, we show that the fixed Vogel components of $\J$ are precisely the $S_k^f$.
 Fix a point $x\in X$.
 As in proof of Theorem~\ref{meanvaluethmlelong} we can construct, for $k\geq 1$ and a generic $\alpha \in (\P^m)^n$, a normal current $\A_k$ with support on $|D^k|$ such that

 Now $\pi_* \A_k$ is a normal $(k-1,k-1)$-current with support on $\bigcup _jZ^k_j$, and thus it vanishes by Lemma \ref{polkagris}.
 It follows that $\pi_*\big([D^k]\w[\alpha_{k-1}\cdot f']\w\cdots\w[\alpha_1\cdot f'])=S^f_k $ and hence $S^f_k$ occurs in a generic Vogel cycle at $x$, meaning that $S^f_k$ is a fixed Vogel cycle.
 On the other hand, the cycles